cdy3870/OfferRecommender-Fetch/README.md

 streamlit run offer_pipeline.py
 ```

-3. The HuggingFace model takes a minute to download, but it is cached after downloading.
+3. The HuggingFace models take a minute to download, but it is cached after downloading.